bramp/antlr4-grammars/README.md

 git submodule init
 git submodule update

-# Update the Makefile
-go run makemake.go

-# Now build all the grammars
+# Run make and all the magic will happen
-make clean
-make all -k -j4 2> /dev/null
+make all

 # Update the table in the README.me with the output
 ```